harmslab/gpseer/docs/index.rst

 ======

 GPSeer is a Python library for "filling-in" sparsely sampled genotype-phenotype maps.
-It applies an MCMC method to sample

 How does it work?
 -----------------

 How fast is it?
 ---------------

-It sits on top of Dask_  distributed computing to efficiently chopp
+It sits on top of Dask_  distributed computing library to parallelize the problem as much as possible.

 Contents: